jayrbolton/covid19-growth-dashboard/CONTRIBUTING.md

 * There's not a lot of documentation right now, more is always welcome.
 * Check out the existing [issues](https://github.com/jayrbolton/covid19-growth-dashboard/issues), assign yourself, and jump in.
 * Bring up a new issue.
 Bug reports, feature requests, and anything else is welcome.

+### Conventions

+* UI components are organized in a tree hierarchy, and this hierarchy should be reflected in the directory structure within `src/components`.
+* Component methods for handling events have the prefix `handle` (eg. `handleClickButton`)
+* Event handlers that are passed down in props have the prefix `on` (eg. `onSaveUser`)
+* Component methods that return virtual-dom nodes have the prefix `render` (eg. `renderLoginForm`)
+* Methods that set a component's state, but do not handle a particular event, have the prefix `set` (eg. `setDate`)
+* Component classes should have the top-down method order of: constructor, hooks, setters, event handlers, and render
+* Additional render functions should go outside the class as a simple way to keep the classes smaller
+* Typescript is used, and types should be declared where convenient/descriptive, but otherwise we are not strict about it

 ## Thanks for your interest!